Maxwell013/Logger/README.md

 ## Changelog

+### Version 0.6.1 - Clear warnings
+- Change all possible ODR violations to proper inline methods/attributes

-## Version 0.6.0 - Log type colors
+### Version 0.6.0 - Log type colors
 - Added colors for all log types (only for console logging)
 - Added an output flag for log type colors
 - Added suffix flags (End of line)